313: Earth vs. the Spider

 Why don’t I feel fresh?

 A reference to the classic Massengill douche commercial in which a mother and a daughter take a companionable stroll while discussing feminine hygiene.
-The line “Mom, do you ever get that not-so-fresh feeling?” became an instant classic of euphemism and is still frequently referenced today.
+The line “Mom, do you ever feel, you know, not so fresh?” became an instant classic of euphemism and is still frequently referenced today.

 A reference to the 1985 comedy-adventure film The Goonies, directed by Richard Donner and executive-produced by Steven Spielberg, about a group of kids who get drawn into a wild adventure after they discover a pirate treasure map.

 “You know it doesn’t mean a thing …” If it ain’t got that swing.